Kompass Nachhaltigkeit

 Was sind alternative Nachweise und wie können sie in Vergabeverfahren genutzt werden?

-Da Gütezeichen im Sinne des § 34 VgV und § 24 UVgO in der praktischen Anwendung einigen Restriktionen unterliegen, besteht ein Bedarf an alternativen Nachweisformen für Nachhaltigkeitsmerkmale in der öffentlichen Beschaffung.
+Da Gütezeichen im Sinne des § 34 VgV und § 24 UVgO in der praktischen Anwendung einigen Restriktionen unterliegen (siehe oben), besteht ein Bedarf an alternativen Nachweisformen für Nachhaltigkeitsmerkmale in der öffentlichen Beschaffung.

 Die folgenden Bereiche stellen einige alternative Nachweisformen mit Vor- und Nachteilen vor und zeigen auf, an welcher Stelle des Vergabeprozesses sie eingesetzt und so sinnvoll mit Gütezeichen kombiniert werden können.